Influential internet thinker John Perry Barlow dies at 70

 Barlow's death was announced by the EFF, the San Francisco-based digital rights group he cofounded in 1990 with John Gilmore and Mitch Kapor.
 A possible cause of death was not immediately available, but Barlow had been hospitalized periodically after suffering a heart attack in 2015.

-Barlow wrote extensively for various publications about the power of the internet, helping to establish the idea that we need to wrestle with the internet not just as a technological phenomenon, but also as a cultural and political and legal one.
+Barlow wrote extensively for various publications about the power of the internet, helping to establish the idea that we need to wrestle with the internet not just as a technological phenomenon, but also as a cultural, political and legal one.

 He is probably best remembered for his "A Declaration of Independence of Cyberspace," a 1996 paper that argued against governmental influence on the internet.
 Barlow penned the paper as a rebuttal to the recently enacted Communications Decency Act of 1996, which he saw as a threat to the independence of cyberspace.